postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 sudo defaults write /Library/Preferences/<the bundle id> MY_INTEGER_OPTION -integer 7
 ```

-#### Uninstalling PKG installers
+### Uninstalling PKG installers

 A disadvantage of PKG installers is that macOS does not provide a standard mechanism to uninstall PKGs.
-However, the macOS `pkgutil(1)` tool can be used to get information about the current PKGs installed on a system and the files that each installation created using the application bundle identifier.
+However, the macOS `pkgutil` tool can be used to get information about the current PKGs installed on a system and the files that each installation created using the app bundle identifier.

-If you do not know the bundle identifier of the application you want to uninstall, you can print the list of all the PKG bundle identifiers installed either system-wide or per-user:
+If you do not know the bundle identifier of the app you want to uninstall, you can print the list of all the PKG bundle identifiers installed either system-wide or per-user:

 ``` shell
 # For system-wide PKGs